battesonb/battesonb.github.io/docs/_posts/2023-06-04-webgpu-game-1-boilerplate.markdown

 ```

 We want to grab the `GPUAdapter` and `GPUDevice` from that adapter.
 The adapter
-can be thought of as a reference to the GPU hardware, while the device is use
+can be thought of as a reference to the GPU hardware, while the device is used
 for the bulk of communication to the GPU.

 ```ts